bkellerlab/molecularRotationalGrids/README.md

 for &lt;num_frames>, it does not need to correspond exactly to the number of frames.

 #### Calculating energy along a pseudotrajectory
-Often, a pseudotrajectory is used to explore where reagions of high and low energies lie when molecules approach each other.
+Often, a pseudotrajectory is used to explore where regions of high and low energies lie when molecules approach each other.
 Since a range of timesteps sampling important rotations and translations is already provided in a PT, there is no need to run a real simulation.
 Therefore, the flag ```-rerun``` is always used while dealing with PTs in GROMACS.
 This